duboviy/dist/README.md

 Performance / speed comparison
 ------------------------------

 This Python/C API Extension module is **in ~ 3 times faster than similar fast pure python implementation**.
-You can use following script to compare performance / speed with fast pure python implementation:
+You can use performance test to compare speed with fast pure python implementation, just run nose test runner:

 ```
->>> python compare_performance.py
+>>> nosetests
-ext_time: 7.49713611603 pure_py_time 2.46785402298
+ext_time: 2.46785402298 pure_py_time: 7.49713611603
 ```

 Python Versions
 ---------------
-Checked under Python 2.7 and Python 3.3
+Checked under following Python versions:
+* "2.5"
+* "2.6"
+* "2.7"
+* "3.3"
+* "3.4"
+* "3.5"
+* "3.6"

 What does it use inside?
 What kind of formula implementation is used?